gmazzo/gradle-android-test-aggregation-plugin/README.md

 `enableUnitTestCoverage` is a `BuildType` setting (default on `debug`).
 When having flavors, you'll have many coverage reports to produce targeting `debug` (one per flavor variant).
 You can use `enableUnitTestCoverage.set(false)` to turn aggregation off for an specific `ProductFlavor`.
-Basically, the variant won't be added to the `codeCoverageExecutionData` configuration, so `:jacocoTestReport` won't compute it
+Basically, the variant won't be added to the `codeCoverageExecutionData` configuration, so `:jacocoAggregatedReport` won't compute it

 For instance, `app` module has a `environment` dimension with 2 flavors: `stage` and `prod`.
-Without any extra settings, `:jacocoTestReport` will depend on `:app:testStageDebugUnitTest` and `:app:testProdDebugUnitTest` (running its `src/test/` tests effectively twice).
+Without any extra settings, `:jacocoAggregatedReport` will depend on `:app:testStageDebugUnitTest` and `:app:testProdDebugUnitTest` (running its `src/test/` tests effectively twice).
 You may choose which flavors participates in the aggregated report by doing:
 ```kotlin